vallettea/koala/doc/index.md

 Now we have an up-to-date pointer Range that we can evaluate as usual.

-It is important to notice though that this is binded to resetting ALL pointer Ranges on `set_value()`.
+It is important to notice though that this is bound to resetting ALL pointer Ranges on `set_value()`.
 We need to do that because the link between the input and the pointer Range is not always direct.
 For instance, with this example:
 ```
 A2 = 2